 The second argument for the possibility of psychophysical sensitization is based on miscalculations and the attention-drawing power of large numbers.
-The reasoning behind a value function explanation of psychophysical numbing follows an assumption that people quickly calculate a percentage by making a division (for 4,500 out of 11,000 lives, it is about

-41%; for 4,500 out of 250,000 it is about 2%).
-However, most people are imprecise when calculating percentages or making divisions, showing predictable biases towards values of 50% when guessing percentages (Landy et al., 2017) or relying on familiar attribute values when making divisions (Ziano & Villanova, 2021).
-The calculation in this case also involves large numbers, that are hard to understand and cognitively taxing for most people (Landy et al., 2013).
+The reasoning behind a value function explanation of psychophysical numbing follows an assumption that people quickly calculate a percentage by making a division (for 4500 out of 11,000 lives, it is about 41%; for 4500 out of 250,000 it is about 2%).
+However, most people are imprecise when calculating percentages or making divisions, showing predictable biases towards values of 50% when guessing percentages (Landy, Guay, & Marghetis, 2018) or relying on familiar attribute values when making divisions (Ziano & Villanova, 2021).
+The calculation in this case also involves large numbers, that are hard to understand and cognitively taxing for most people (Landy, Silbert, & Goldin, 2013).
 It is therefore possible that people do not make these operations and instead focus on the number that seems larger.
-This may lead to a preference for aid in a situation that involves larger numbers, thereby giving way to psychophysical sensitization.
+This may lead to a preference for aid in a situation that involves larger numbers, thereby also resulting in psychophysical sensitization.

+1.4.
 Choice of replication target